cajoue/frontend-nanodegree-mobile-portfolio/README.md

 93 / 100 Speed
 94 / 100 without source mapping

-5 - minify html file - please see index-not-min.html for unminimized version of index.html.
+5 - minify html file and image optimization - see dist folder for minified version of index.html and src folder for readable version

 Results
 desktop